-Additionally, the Chinese government has a national goal of deploying 400 Gigawatts (GW) of wind energy by 2030.
-The rapid increase in the number of proposed projects has been driven by the individual provincial goals of Jiangsu, Fujian, and Guangdong, of 3.5 GW, 2 GW, and 2 GW offshore wind power capacity, respectively, which were met in 2019.
+Furthermore, the government of China aims to deploy 400 Gigawatts (GW) of wind energy across the country by 2030.
+A rapid surge in the number of proposed projects has been propelled by the individual goals of Guangdong, Fujian, and Jiangsu of attaining a 2-GW, 2-GW, and 3.5-GW offshore wind power capacity, respectively, which were met in 2019.

-Moreover, China’s National Energy Administration determined that offshore wind power price in 2019 and beyond will be set by competitive auctions, instead of feed-in tariffs, in an effort to increase the competition and reduce costs in the industry.
-These cost reduction and province-level targets of deploying wind energy plants, in conjunction with a rapidly maturing supply chain, are expected to accelerate the offshore deployment of windmills in the APAC region, in turn, promoting the growth of the offshore wind turbine market.
+Moreover, the country’s National Energy Administration announced that the offshore wind power price in 2019 and beyond will be determined by competitive actions, instead of feed-in-tariffs, to reduce costs and amplify competition in the industry.
+This cost reduction, the announcement of targets of deploying wind energy plants by several Chinese provinces, and rapid supply chain improvements are predicted to push up the deployment rate of offshore windmills in the APAC region, which will, in turn, propel the expansion of the market.

-During the last decade, the energy generated by offshore wind turbine was more expensive than the present.
-A higher number of smaller turbines had to be installed, in order to meet the required energy demand.
-Continuous developments in the turbine technology have been carried out, in order to augment the turbine capacity and yield more energy, with a focus on reductions in cost.
-Higher-capacity turbines have larger swept areas and yield more energy for the same resource quality, thereby leading to higher wind farm output levels.
+Unlike the present times, the energy generated from offshore wind turbines was quite expensive in the last decade.
+The offshore wind turbine market witnessed the installation of a large number of smaller turbines in earlier times for meeting the required energy demand.
+Since then, constant advancements have been made in the turbine technology for augmenting the turbine capacity and generating more energy, with an emphasis on achieving significant cost reductions.
+Higher-capacity wind turbines have larger swept areas and produce more power for the same resource quality, thereby generating higher wind farm output levels.

-Most of the wind turbines available for offshore applications before 2018 were of single-digit MW capacity, and in September 2018, MHI Vestas Offshore Wind A/S launched the first double-digit-capacity wind turbine — V164-10.0 MW — which indicates focus toward higher-capacity turbines.
-Therefore, such developments are expected to propel the offshore wind turbine market during the forecast period.
+Before 2018, most of the available wind turbines for offshore applications were of single-digit MW capacity.
+In September 2018, MHI Vestas Offshore Wind A/S developed the first wind turbine with a double-digit capacity — V164-10.0 MW.
+The launch of this turbine indicated a rise in the focus toward the production and development of higher-capacity turbines.

-The increase in technological developments by manufacturers, in order to come up with better offshore foundations, has significantly raised the growth potential of the market, by opening up more geographical areas for the establishment of wind energy farms.
-The global pipeline for offshore wind energy reached 4,888 MW in 2018, with 38 announced projects and 46 MW of operating projects.
+Manufacturers across the globe are focusing on technological advancements to offer better offshore foundations.
+Such initiatives have led to the opening up of new geographical areas for the establishment of wind energy farms.
+The global offshore wind energy capacity was 4,888 MW in 2018, with 46 MW of operational projects and 38 announced projects.